noisrucer/Algorithm/README.md

 # Algorithm-Master
 This repo is for Algorithm PS.
-Check how I've been improving my skills!
+Check out how I've been improving my skills!

 As of 2020/08/29, I work on BaekJoon Online Judge and LeetCode,